michaelwiel/hacking_medphys_R_part2/hack_mp_part2.md

 Now you should get an error message like:
 `UNIQUE constraint failed: staffdose.report_uid, staffdose.person_uid, staffdose.dosimeter_placement`.
 <br>
-We have achieved our goal to prevent duplicates but unfortunately there is no easy way to just add unique data.
+We have achieved our goal to prevent duplicates but unfortunately there is no easy way to just add unique data with any of the functions of the packages `DBI` or `RSQLite`.
 To solve this problem we need a workaround.
 For details and source of the following approach see the forum thread "[RStudio Community - Creating and populating a SQLite database via R - How to ignore duplicate rows?](https://community.rstudio.com/t/creating-and-populating-a-sqlite-database-via-r-how-to-ignore-duplicate-rows/85470/3)".

 When we are finished we close the connection to the database: